UCSD-RHC-Lab/GARRY/README.md

       3. `source ~/catkin_ws/devel/setup.bash`
    are all present and are uncommented.
 5. Run `echo $ROS_MASTER_URI` and ensure it's `http://localhost:11311`.
 If not, write down the original value for backup and run `export ROS_MASTER_URI=http://localhost:11311`.
 Then, run `echo $ROS_MASTER_URI` again to double check.
+6. Navigate to the sciprts folder then run `chmod +x` to make your python file (x) executable.
-6. Now when you create new tabs/windows, the environment variables should stay consistent (no need to re-do steps 2-4).
+7. Now when you create new tabs/windows, the environment variables should stay consistent (no need to re-do steps 2-4).
+8. Finally, to install Rosbridge, run `sudo apt-get install ros-<rosdistro>-rosbridge-server`.
+9. Next, run `source ~/catkin_ws/devel/setup.bash`.
+10. Finally, to launch the file, run `roslaunch rosbridge_server rosbridge_websocket.launch`.

 You can now get started looking through the code!